 When was RFC 7489 published?

-RFC 7489 was published in March 2015 by the Internet Engineering Task Force (IETF).
-It was authored by M. Kucherawy and E. Zwicky and carries the status of Informational RFC.
+RFC 7489 was published in March 2015 via the Independent Submission Stream of the RFC Editor, not by the IETF itself.
+It was authored by M. Kucherawy and E. Zwicky (Yahoo!) and carries Informational status.

 What does RFC 7489 define?

-RFC 7489 defines 11 official DMARC tags for DNS TXT records, including policy (p), subdomain policy (sp), aggregate reporting (rua), forensic reporting (ruf), alignment modes (adkim, aspf), percentage (pct), report format (rf), report interval (ri), failure reporting options (fo), and the version tag (v).
+RFC 9989 (DMARCbis) defines 11 active DMARC tags for DNS TXT records: version (v), policy (p), subdomain policy (sp), non-existent subdomain policy (np), test mode (t), public suffix domain flag (psd), aggregate reporting (rua), failure reporting (ruf), alignment modes (adkim, aspf), and failure reporting options (fo).
+Three RFC 7489 tags (pct, rf, ri) were removed.
 These tags are published at _dmarc.yourdomain.com.

 Is RFC 7489 still the current DMARC standard?

-RFC 7489 (March 2015) is the original DMARC specification with Informational status.
-DMARCbis is the upcoming Standards Track revision that deprecates some tags (like pct and rf), adds the t= tag for testing, and clarifies alignment rules.
+RFC 7489 (March 2015) is the original DMARC specification, Informational, from the Independent Submission Stream.
+RFC 9989 is the IETF Standards Track revision from the DMARC Working Group; it obsoletes both RFC 7489 and RFC 9091 (the experimental PSD DMARC extension), makes pct, rf, and ri historic, adds np, psd, and t=, and clarifies policy and alignment rules.
 Both use the v=DMARC1 version identifier, so existing records remain valid.

 Additional resources